 The Company has made a number of estimates and assumptions relating to the reporting of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities to prepare these consolidated financial statements in conformity with GAAP.
-Significant areas requiring the use of estimates relate primarily to allowances for bad debts, returns, sales allowances and customer chargebacks, inventory write-downs, litigation reserves and valuation of deferred income taxes.
+Significant areas requiring the use of estimates relate primarily to allowances for bad debts, returns and customer chargebacks, inventory reserves, litigation reserves and valuation of deferred income taxes.
 Actual results could differ materially from those estimates.